Grayda/bellboy/README.md

 # Bellboy
-Bellboy is a node.js based system designed to replace automated (or manual) bells in schools and factories.
+Bellboy is an event-based node.js based system designed to replace automated (or manual) bells in schools and factories.
 It uses cron-like syntax to schedule bells and a plugin system to extend it's capabilities

 ## About this software
 This software is still in alpha.
 It's been through three versions, and is expected to change frequently as it develops.
 Many plugins are incomplete or insecure.
 Use at your own risk